cdavis Not a problem at all and no offense taken. Have a great day!

 Avoid creating air pockets when you load your sausage stuffer and begin stuffing until the casings are full with a smooth exterior.
 Remember to leave a little extra on the ends of the fibrous casings so you can twist tight and clip them tightly closed with a pair of hog ring pliers.

 Either hang on smoke sticks or lay on racks in your smokehouse or oven.
-Just be sure to leave a slight gap between the snack sticks.
+Just be sure to leave a slight gap between the Summer Sausages.
 A simple cooking schedule you can follow is here:

 125F for 1 hour